 This tuition price guarantees that I will be available to teach 42 weeks per year.
 The monthly amount is the same regardless of the number of lessons which occur in any given month.

-Payment is due by 10th of the month, after which a $25 late fee will be added.
-Acceptable forms of payment include: cash or check made payable to ‘Josh Green,’ or credit card.
+Payment is due by 5th of the month, after which a $25 late fee will be added.
+Acceptable forms of payment include: check made payable to ‘Josh Green,’ or credit card.
 Students should expect a yearly increase in tuition appropriate to the cost of living increases, expenses, and services offered.”

 "A-la-carte" lessson fee: For those interested in coaching sessions or unable to commit to regularly-scheduled lessons, the lesson fees are as follows:

 $55 for a 30 minute session

 $65 for a 45 minute session